hapax/hapax.github.io/assets/simple-physics.md

 to solve mechanics problems!
 We are bound by convention and familiarity to the typical use case.
+But there's always something fun around the corner.

 There are other myths in play, for instance, that the only real toolset is calculus and its tributaries; before then, students must